Types of Dental Implants in Portland, OR

 Dentures can be custom-made as per your requirement as well.
 With dentures, the idea is that you can easily remove them and wear them as per your need.
 This would be entirely up to you.
 It may seem convenient, but in the long run, you may get tired of the commitment it requires to sustain the relationship.

-When you visit us at Hunter Dental Care, Dr. Hunter and Dr. Lemond C. Hunter will explain how dental bridges work.
+When you visit us at Hunter Dental Care, our dentist, Dr. Hunter, will explain how dental bridges work.
 As the name explains, a dental bridge will bridge the gap where your missing tooth is located.
 This can be done altogether for a set of missing teeth as well.

 Depending on your case, the bridge is sustained by an artificial tooth or teeth.
 These bridges may be manufactured from crowns from any side of your missing space.
 This is to hold some ground and support the artificial tooth.